 Solution:

-Provide students with an inquiry-based curriculum that is well-structured and flexible.
 Provide students with the courage and know-how to connect with existing, high-impact non-profit organizations (locally and globally).
-Give students themselves the tools they need to listen to and work with the refugee community.
+Give students themselves the tools they need to listen to and work with refugee and asylum-seeking communities around the world..

 Challenge #2: